Home > CPU > CPU Buyer's Guide

 Cores/Threads

 Video editing benefits from CPUs with a higher number of cores and threads, as video rendering and encoding can utilize multiple cores simultaneously.
-Look for CPU architecture with at least 6 cores and 12 threads, but higher core counts are even better for handling complex projects efficiently.
+Look for a CPU architecture with at least 6 cores and 12 threads, but higher core counts are even better for handling complex projects efficiently.

 Clock Speed

 While more cores are beneficial, clock speed (measured in GHz) also matters.
 A balance between high clock speeds and multiple cores is ideal for smooth editing performance.
-So check both the base and boost clock speed.
+So, check both the base and boost clock speed.

 Compatibility